Ultimate Warrior: Legal issues

-Trademark and slander litigation

 In 1993, Hellwig legally changed his name to the mononym Warrior.
 This one-word name appears on all legal documents pertaining to Warrior, and his children carry the Warrior name as their legal surname.
 Warrior and the WWF engaged in a series of lawsuits and legal actions in 1996 and 1998, where both parties sought a declaration that they owned the characters, Warrior and Ultimate Warrior, under both contract and copyright law.
 The court ruled that Warrior was legally entitled to use the gimmick, costuming, face paint designs, and mannerisms of the "Warrior" character.

 On September 27, 2005, WWE released a DVD documentary focusing on Warrior's wrestling career, titled The Self-Destruction of the Ultimate Warrior.
 The DVD featured clips of his more notable feuds and matches along with commentary from WWE stars past and present (most of which are unflattering), with Triple H (by this point one of WWE's top main eventers and the husband of Vince McMahon's daughter Stephanie McMahon) adding that his WrestleMania debut loss against Warrior at WrestleMania XII left him with mixed emotions, saying that Warrior "ruined the experience" for him and was "one of the most unprofessional guys" he's ever performed with.
 The DVD has provoked some controversy due to Warrior's own allegations of slander by WWE against him.
 Originally, Warrior was asked to help with the production of the DVD, but as he refused to work with WWE (citing he did not want to be associated with their promotion), there had been some resulting animosity between Warrior and WWE over the Warrior claiming bias on the part of WWE.
 In January 2006, Warrior filed another lawsuit against WWE in an Arizona court over the depiction of his wrestling career in The Self-Destruction of the Ultimate Warrior DVD.
 On September 18, 2009, Warrior's lawsuit in Arizona was dismissed.

-Public speaking

-Warrior formally retired from wrestling in 1999 and had a short-lived career as a conservative speaker and commentator, partnering with conservative spokesman Daniel Pinheiro, denouncing left-wing politics.
-In one instance, he mentioned that "queering doesn't make the world work" during a speech at the University of Connecticut.
-Warrior explained those comments on his website as meaning that the human race would die out if everyone were a homosexual.